marcosh/marcosh.github.io/_posts/2017-06-15-maybe-in-php.markdown

 extends `Option`, it must define a method `get` which should not be there; to denote that the method should not be used, an exception is thrown introducing side effects in a generically pure codebase.

+UPDATE 21/06/2017: Phunkie was updated to solve the issues I mention here; now it does not define `get` on `Option` and therefore it doesn't need to define it throwing an exception on `None`.
+Moreover, using a `final` constructor on `Option`, it ensures that an `Option` could be only `Just` or `None`.
+The only small pitfall of this is that it ensures it throwing an exception.

 These two libraries we just saw are not limited to define a `Maybe` type and address functional programming in PHP more broadly.
 Let's have a look now at two libraries which are focused on the definition of `Maybe` in PHP.